JasonKleban/SQLServiceBrokerMessageBus/README.md

  * Ephemeral, self-registering, self-cleaning subscriptions
  * Can co-exist in your existing database (or a dedicated one) and defaults to be in a non-DBO schema.
  * Runtime operations can be performed by PUBLIC (the default) or only by some specific SQL Role without granting new permissions to the Role.
- * If you don't have the necessary permissions on *all* of the target environments, don't dispair; the SSBMBManager can script out (SQL script) an existing SSBMB deployment (from a dev machine, say) including installation, configuration of Channels, Topics, and permanent Subscriptions, tear-down of said configuration, and the uninstallation of the SSBMB instance ALL IN ONE SCRIPT for easy submission to the production DBAs.
+ * If you don't have the necessary permissions on *all* of the target environments, don't despair; the SSBMBManager can script out (SQL script) an existing SSBMB deployment (from a dev machine, say) including installation, configuration of Channels, Topics, and permanent Subscriptions, tear-down of said configuration, and the uninstallation of the SSBMB instance ALL IN ONE SCRIPT for easy submission to the production DBAs.
  * Free & open source
  * Great performance & throughput (???
 I don't know, but I *expect* it to be - help me benchmark it!)
- * Combine components to acheive interesting distributed computing scenarios
+ * Combine components to achieve interesting distributed computing scenarios

-Supports Windows Azure-style message bus concepts of Channels (Azure's "Queues", but I didn't want to confuse the terminology with SQL SSB primatives) and Topics/Subscriptions broadcasted messages for both permanent and ephemeral Subscribers.
+Supports Windows Azure-style message bus concepts of Channels (Azure's "Queues", but I didn't want to confuse the terminology with SQL SSB primitives) and Topics/Subscriptions broadcasted messages for both permanent and ephemeral Subscribers.

 Once deployed, your custom message bus configuration runs entirely on SQL Server and its Service Broker **without employing any SQL CLR assemblies**.
 SSBMB merely auto-generates the very complicated, native SQL & SSB primitives which provide desirable Message Bus behaviors.